Gables, New South Wales

 Gables is a suburb of Sydney in the state of New South Wales, Australia.
-Gables is 52 kilometres north-west of the Sydney central business district in the local government area of The Hills Shire.
-Gables is located in the Hills District on the North West of Sydney.
+Gables is 52 kilometres west of the Sydney central business district in the local government area of The Hills Shire.
+Gables is located in the Hills District in the North-west of Sydney.

 History

 The suburb of Gables was originally the site of a dairy farm owned by Robert Hurrell.
 This dairy was divided into two parts due to its size and was named Blue Gables and Red Gables.
 Red Gables Road, which cuts through the middle of the suburb, and The Gables, an ongoing residential development since 2015, were named after the dairy farms.
 The name of the suburb was subsequently derived from this as well.

+The Greenfields master-planned community was initially developed by the Baiada family and Celestino Developments before being sold to Stockland in 2020 for $415 million.

 Gables was gazetted on 17 July 2020.
 A large portion of Gables was previously part of the suburb of Box Hill and a smaller portion in the north was part of the suburb of Maraylya.